SCIENCE AND RELIGION

 is no reason why the two even need be compared.
 I am definitely not the

 person to reach this conclusion!
 Science attempts

 things are; how things work.
 Religion, on the

 other hand, has the brief to answer the big questions beginning with why?

-Atheists and agnostics struggle with this perceived conflict largely because of the views of Christian fundamentalists.
+I consider that many atheists and agnostics struggle with this perceived conflict because of the views of Christian fundamentalists.
 In essence this comes from their

 literal translation of the first Book of the Old Testament of

 such an outlook, any scientific theory that challenges their views is